thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 A naive implementation of `StdVectorToArray` and `ArrayToStdVector` would have to copy the container's elements.
-However, with enough cooperation between the C++ standard library and the Swift standard library, Swift `Array` could take ownership of `std::vector`'s storage and vice versa in O(1), avoiding making a copy.
+However, with enough cooperation between the C++ standard library and the Codira standard library, Codira `Array` could take ownership of `std::vector`'s storage and vice versa in O(1), avoiding making a copy.
 Such cooperation would likely require changing the ABI of at least one of the types, so it would not be feasible to implement in all environments.